 - the starting sub-channel nsubCH,0start of the first resource of each tuple is separately indicated.

-- if the higher layer parameter transmissionStructureForPSCCHandPSSCH is set to ‘interlaceRB', the starting RB set nRBset,0start of the first resource of each tuple is separately indicated.
+- if the higher layer parameter sl-TransmissionStructureForPSCCHandPSSCH is set to ‘interlaceRB', the starting RB set nRBset,0start of the first resource of each tuple is separately indicated.

 The starting sub-channel nsubCH,0start of the first resource of each tuple is indicated by the 'Lowest subChannel indices' field.
 The starting RB set nRBset,0start of the first resource of each tuple, if any, is indicated by the 'Lowest RB set indices' field.
 The resource reservation period Prsvp,m is encoded as in SCI format 1-A.